HealthFirst Independent Medical Advisory Board

 Stanley F. Malamed, DDS

-Dr. Malamed is Emeritus Professor of Anesthesia and Medicine at the Herman Ostrow School of Dentistry of USC in Los Angeles, where he been a member of the faculty since 1973.
-He is a Diplomat of the American Dental Board of Anesthesiology and has authored more than 140 scientific papers and 17 chapters in various medical and dental journals and textbooks in the areas of physical evaluation, emergency medicine, local anesthesia, sedation and general anesthesia.
+Dr. Malamed is a dentist anesthesiologist and Emeritus Professor of Dentistry at the Herman Ostrow School of Dentistry of USC in Los Angeles, where he taught from 1973 to 2013.
+He is a Diplomat of the American Dental Board of Anesthesiology and has authored more than 160 scientific papers and 17 chapters in various medical and dental journals and textbooks in the areas of physical evaluation, emergency medicine, local anesthesia, sedation and general anesthesia.

-Dr. Malamed received the Heidebrink Award (1996) from the American Dental Society of Anesthesiology as well as the Horace Wells Award from the International Federation of Dental Anesthesia Societies, 1997 (IFDAS).
-He authored three widely used textbooks published by CV Mosby: Handbook of Medical Emergencies in the Dental Office (6th edition 2007); Handbook of Local Anesthesia (6th edition 2011); and Sedation – A Guide to Patient Management (5th edition 2010).
-In addition to the Emergency Medicine DVD set (2nd edition, 2008), he published Malamed’s Local Anesthetic Technique DVD (2004).
+Dr. Malamed has received the Heidebrink Award from the American Dental Society of Anesthesiology as well as the Horace Wells Award from the International Federation of Dental Anesthesia Societies, 1997 (IFDAS).
+He has authored three widely used textbooks published by CV Mosby: Handbook of Medical Emergencies in the Dental Office (7th edition 2015); Handbook of Local Anesthesia (7th edition 2019); and Sedation–A Guide to Patient Management (6th edition 2017).
+In addition to the Emergency Medicine DVD set (2nd edition, 2008), he has published Malamed’s Local Anesthetic Technique DVD (2004).

 John W. Graham, DDS, MD